All-College Honors Program

 Offered: occasionally.

-HON 367 Constructing Social Knowledge and Everyday Experience 3 Credits
+HON 367 Navigating the Social Race Gender and Other Experiences of Everyday Life 3 Credits

 Social theory guides us to an understanding of the social world and what we know about how it works and our role in it, as well as the causes and consequences of social issues.
 Students will dive into questions surrounding human social behavior.
 For example: How is society possible?
 Are human beings free?
 Can an individual really make a difference?
 Is the world becoming one global society?
 Students will embark on an investigation of the social world using social theory, including the ideas of conflict, functionalism, post-modernity, globalization and neoliberalism, feminism, environmental justice, and critical race theory.
 Students will study how theory is developed, applied, and challenged.
 This course fulfills the social science requirement in Honors.